 It probably comes to no surprise that I am a big fan of using the Internet to network, meet new people, share resources, and learn new things- especially related to my work as an art therapist.
 This interest started over ten years ago when I was in graduate school and I wanted to connect to or stay in touch with other art therapy students all over the country or share news important to what was happening in the field.
 Creating an e-mail list-serv for students and then networking forum on Delphi for several years, helped with this need.
-These days the Art Therapy Student Networking Forum continues on Yahoo for students interested in art therapy or enrolled in an art therapy education program to ask questions and network with other students and art therapists.
+These days the Art Therapy Student Networking Forum continues on LinkedIn (see the Art Therapy Alliance link below) for students interested in art therapy or enrolled in an art therapy education program to ask questions and network with other students and art therapists.

 Ten years ago there wasn’t the buzz word “social media” used to describe this kind of activity or various platforms, but it was the beginning (for me) to the world of art therapy engaging in the possibilities and benefits of Internet forums, e-groups and on-line networking.
 Now there is LinkedIn, Facebook, Twitter, Flickr, YouTube, blogging, podcasting, and so many other forms of social media- it is amazing!
 Within the art therapy field, I am seeing great things happen with these tools and the activity that comes from it.
 In this posting, I wanted to highlight some of these considerations, as well as provide ways in which art therapists not involved (yet!) with the social media scene can acquaint themselves, get started, and find resources to help with networking and promotion.